konradzaba/konradzaba.github.io/_posts/2020-11-02-Monogame-and-XNA-performance-cheat-sheet-Draw-function.md

 }
 ```

-From my experience, usage of `EffectParameters` improves the CPU time necessary for drawing significantly - in my case, the total time spent for drawing decreased by up to 15%.
+From my experience, usage of `EffectTechnique` and `EffectParameters` improves the CPU time necessary for drawing significantly - in my case, the total time spent for drawing decreased by up to 20%.
 I suggest using the `EffectParameters` everywhere instead of parameters passed by strings.
 It is possible to use the `Parameters` indexed property on `Effect` to access any effect parameter, but this is slower than using `EffectParameters`.
 Creating and assigning an `EffectParameter` instance for each technique is therefore a good practice.

 ## 2) Caching of EffectParameters
 From my experience, only the parameters that are changed are sent to GPU when an effect pass is applied.
 Therefore, if some parameters do not need to be updated these should not be set in the draw call as this consumes unnecessarily the CPU time.
 Let’s consider the previous example and assume that the `_ambientLightPower` is a constant parameter.
 This allows to cache this parameter and remove the unnecessary `SetValue` call.